DecisionsDev/odm-rpa-invoicing-sample/README.md

    * **email**: email you used to create your Invoicely account.
    * **password**: password for your account

-### Copy sample assets to your IBM RPA installation
+### Copy sample assets to your Automation Anywhere installation

 Copy the directory [assets/aa](./assets/aa) to your Automation Anywhere client installation, typically `C:\Users\Administrator\Documents\Automation Anywhere Files\Automation Anywhere\My Tasks`